RaitaroH/adl/README.md

 ### Features

 + fetch currently watching anime from your account;
++ option to change account used by trackma
++ option to update local list;
 + select multiple anime to be watched in sequence;
 + watch any episode from the anime chosen, default is the next episode;
 + easily watch all available episodes after last watched, in order to catch up.
 Also update list accordingly;
-+ promt user for watching another show without fetching list again;
++ prompt user for watching another show;
-+ promt user to add a score to an anime if the anime in question will be set as completed;
++ prompt user to add a score to an anime if the anime in question will be set as completed;
++ option to skip all user input - works in combination with the other options as well;
 + do not display verbose vlc output;
 + warn user if episode wasn't found.